Roia2529/VisHW/hw1/hw1.md

 ### Bar Charts

-Create a horizontal bar chart for both the X and the Y dimensions of the data.
-Your bars should be aligned along the left and point right.
+Create a vertical bar chart for both the X and the Y dimensions of the data.
+Your bars should be aligned along the bottom and point up.
 Here is how your bars could look like:

 ![Bar chart](figures/bars.png)